Risks of company chatbots

 Keep in mind that this is an evolving area of the law, and companies may not always want to follow through if a chatbot makes an agreement with you.
 While you may ultimately prevail, in some cases, you might have to take legal action to do it — and there are no guarantees the law will be in your favor.
 The technology is too new for there to be established precedent.

 If you have an expensive disagreement with a company based on a chatbot’s commitment, contacting a lawyer with experience in this emerging tech may be your best bet.
-When the company sees you have legal support, the business may decide to settle the matter rather than risk a ruling that doesn't go their way.
+In some cases, the business may decide to settle the matter rather than risk a ruling that doesn't go their way.